GliaLab/Begonia/README.md

 # Scantypes

-Begonia offers a collection of functions to load imaging data and parse assocaited metadata.
-The library was developed for Brucker Prairie Microscope, but has futher been developed to also load multi-page TIFF stacks and ScanImage metadata.
+Begonia offers a collection of functions to load imaging data and parse associated metadata.
+The library was developed for Bruker Prairie Microscope but has further been developed to load multipage TIFF stacks and ScanImage metadata.
 Functions to load imaging data is found in the `begonia.scantype` library.

-Conceptually, we've declared several abstact classes that specific source readers inherit and override.
-In addition, these classes uses multiple inheritance to mix in `DataLocation` support.
+Conceptually, we have declared several abstract classes that specific source readers inherit and override.
+Also, these classes use multiple inheritance to mix in `DataLocation` support.

 Nota that all these classes must have a constructor that takes a filesystem path to the location of the data.

-The library can in this way be extended to support other file formats and microscope, yet retain compatibility with all existing tools begonia offers.
+The library can in this way be extended to support other file formats and microscopes, yet retain compatibility with all existing tools begonia offers.

 Loading imaging data: